 On this degree, you will undertake a critical exploration of disability and education in a wide range of contexts, from the ways in which compulsory education responds to the needs of disabled children, young people and adults, to the ways in which arts-based and cultural organisations work with disabled people and images of disability.

-There is also a compulsory placement that will enable you to enhance your understanding of course themes and demonstrate your abilities to work in a professional context.
+You will have the opportunity to undertake a placement in the second year of your course.
+This will enable you to enhance your understanding of course themes and demonstrate your abilities to work in a professional context.

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, tutorials which typically have no more than 10 student, and workshops.
 You will also have the opportunity to have a one-to-one meeting with your tutor each week.